Sandra Lee Photography Workshops presents … SOUTH DAKOTA – A Photographic Workshop

 Places high on our list to photograph are:

-INVESTMENT: $795 per person, three days plus orientation – Open to 8 participants (Minimum of 4 participants necessary at the quoted price.
-Note: In the event, there less than 4 participants, a small group supplement may be added to the price above per participant.)
+INVESTMENT: $1795 per person, five days – Open to 8 participants (Minimum of 4 participants necessary at the quoted price.
+Note: In the event, there less than 4 participants, a small group supplement may be added to the price above per participant.
+We reserve the right to cancel the trip in the event the minimum is not met.)

 What is included:

 To help plan your trip, visit the Badlands National Park website at https://www.nps.gov/badl/index.htm.
-Workshop dates were selected so that participants may have an opportunity to explore additional attractions in and around the Black Hills of South Dakota or attend Wildlife of Theodore Roosevelt National Park Photography Workshop immediately following the Badlands (Details at InvestInNature.org or give Sandy a call).
+Workshop dates were selected so that participants may have an opportunity to explore additional attractions in and around the Black Hills of South Dakota or attend the Black Hills Extension Photography Workshop immediately following the Badlands (For more details click HERE or give Sandy a call).
 Below are a few helpful links for planning your trip.

 Additional attractions in the Black Hills region: